The Quick and Easy Guide to Jabber/XMPP

 Public server recommendations may be found at providers.xmpp.net or compliance.conversations.im/old.
 Some servers support registering from the client (called In-Band Registration - IBR), others require you to register on their website to prevent spam.

 If you're interested in self-hosting a private server, Snikket aims to make it really simple.
 It also rebrands popular XMPP servers and clients to provide an experience similar to centralized services.
-4 No need to explain that App A and App B and Server C all work together and speak the same protocol…everything is just "Snikket".
-Users don't install A, B, or C on Android and D, E, or F on iOS…they just install "Snikket".
+4 Users don't install app Foo on Android and app Bar on iOS, and you don't need to explain that all the apps and services work together…everything is just "Snikket".

 Snikket and conversations.im also offer paid hosting.